rakesh-rs211/LinuxWorkshop/ReadMe.md

 ## Navigating the filesystem

-Once you are logged to a Linux machine(Frontenac), let explore the filesystem with few basic commands.
+Once you are logged into a Linux machine(Frontenac), let explore the filesystem with few basic commands.

  - **pwd**   :&emsp;      Present Working Directory
  - **cd**    :&emsp;&emsp;      Change Directory